qiwi/FeatureToggle/README.md

 featureManager.fetchFlags()
 ```

-5. Provide instance of `FeatureManager` using your favourite DI framework or use `FeatureToggle` singleton:
+5. Provide an instance of `FeatureManager` using your favourite DI framework, or you can use the `FeatureToggle` singleton:

 ```kotlin
 implementation("com.qiwi.featuretoggle:featuretoggle-feature-manager-singleton:0.1.0")